The Best Reboots & Remakes

 A Series of Unfortunate Events (2017)

 Yes, Jim Carrey was always born to play the nefarious Count Olaf, but with Netflix's A Series of Unfortunate Event, Neil Patrick Harris and company found the perfect format for Lemony Snicket's macabre middle grade fantasy.
-Adaptation is tricky, and sometimes the silver screen isn't always the best vehicle for a longer book or series of stories.
+Adaptation is tricky, and sometimes the silver screen isn't the best vehicle for a longer book series.
 Streaming media and narrative television, however, have opened up new frontier of narrative adaptations.
 We'll see what happens with Amazon's Lord of the Rings prequel and HBO's Watchmen.
 A Series of Unfortunate Events was able to take its time in its telling (sometimes to a fault), but its episodic structure ultimately provided a perfect vehicle for Lemony Snicket's dark and delightful tales.

 King Kong (2006)